mattjmoran/resume/pages/checklist.md

 ## General

 - Check for any spelling and grammatical errors
-- Errors and formatting inconsistencies may reflect poorly on your work quality
+- Avoid errors and formatting inconsistencies, as they may reflect poorly on your work quality
 - Ensure your resume can be understood and evaluated in a 15-second scan
-- Include things relevant to the role you are applying for
+- Include content relevant to the role you are applying for
 - If you lack direct experience in the required field, emphasize transferable skills from other domains
 - Don't use acronyms without spelling them out on first occurrence